TheNea7475/Furia-s-3D-View/README.md

 ## ✨ Features 3D graph view powered by WebGL and Three.js

-Dynamic positioning and linking based on your note structure Responsive layout that scales with your vault
+Dynamic positioning and linking based on your note structure.
+Responsive layout that scales with your vault

 ## 🚧 Project Status